*

 1 - 8 ozs. tub fat free frozen whipped topping, thawed

 Dissolve jello in 1 c. boiling water.
-Add 1/2 c. cold water; let set in fridge for 20 minutes.
-With mixer or whisk, add dry vanilla pudding mix and beat until
+Add 1/2 c. cold water; let set in fridge for

 smooth.
 Fold in oranges and whipped topping (by hand).
 Refrigerate.